 What is the Sustainable Forestry Initiative?

 The SFI Standard newsletter (click here to view) spells out the requirements of compliance with the program.
-The SFI Standard is based on fourteen principles and twenty-one objectives that address economic, environmental, cultural and legal issues, in addition to a commitment to continuously improve sustainable forest management.
+The SFI Standard is based on 13 Principles, 15 Objectives, 37 Performance Measures, and 101 Indicators that address economic, environmental, cultural and legal issues, in addition to a commitment to continuously improve sustainable forest management.
 The board of directors of the Sustainable Forestry Initiative, Inc. solely governs the content of the SFI Standard and all aspects of the program.
 The diversity of the board members reflects the variety of interests in the forestry community.
 Of the 15 board members, five are the CEOs of nonprofit environmental groups; five board members are the CEOs of forest products companies; and the remaining board members represent stakeholders from the broader forest community.